High-Risk Fiction: A Writing Workshop

 "Tell everything on yourself," Raymond Carver urged.
 Virginia Woolf would have agreed: "If you do not tell the truth about yourself, you cannot tell it about other people."
 Yet we will never assume anything in a story actually happened to the writer.
 Rigorous storytelling, of course, evolves into fiction, blurring and even obliterating its source material.

 We will read published stories as models.
 Amy Hempel writes of a woman who abandons a close friend dying of cancer, and confronts the aftermath of her choice.
-Thom Jones explores one soldier’s psychological territory of war, aggression, and epileptic torment, in which “illness” provokes dark illuminations of self and humanity.
+Thom Jones explores one soldier’s psychological territory of war, aggression, and epileptic torment, in which “illness” provokes desires to find a better way to live.

 Hemingway: A Writing Workshop